PerfectoCode/Reporting-Samples/README.md

 ***
 ### Javascript SDK (https://www.npmjs.com/package/perfecto-reporting)
 ##### 2.5.3
-Add validation on tags, only none empty strings tags are allowed.
+Add validation on tags - only non empty string values are allowed.

 ##### 2.5.2
 reporting-node-sdk repository is an open source.